Aalaa4444/preprocessing-for-VITON-models/openpose/README.md

 Ensure you have downloaded OpenPose 1.7.0 for CPU from the <a href="https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases" target="_blank">official repository</a> .
 Additional models can be downloaded from <a href="https://www.kaggle.com/datasets/changethetuneman/openpose-model?resource=download" target="_blank">kaggle</a>, and they must be arranged into the following directory structure:

+### Step 1: Download and Setup Models
+After downloading the main models, the structure of your models directory should be as follows:
 ```bash
 models
 |-- face